genderkit/genderkit/_articles/exercise.md

 One way to do this is brisk walking or cycling for 30 minutes on at least 5 days a week.
 For example, a 15 minute walk to work or education in the morning and a 15 minute walk back each weekday.

+You can read more about the benefits of regular exercise and get advice on what you can do next on [the NHS Choices website](http://www.nhs.uk/livewell/fitness/Pages/Fitnesshome.aspx).

+There is also specific information for people with disabilities on [the NHS Choices website](http://www.nhs.uk/Livewell/fitness/Pages/get-active-with-a-disability-or-a-long-term-condition.aspx).

+### Accessing gendered activities

-Exercise can be intimidating at first, as sport and fitness activities can be very segregated based on gender.
+Many sport and fitness activities can be very segregated based on gender, which can be intimidating to many people.
 However, the situation is improving!

 Many swimming pools and gyms now have cubicle based changing rooms and showers which may be more comfortable for you.
 You may want to research your local fitness facilities to find out if there are any with these kinds of facilities.